Frequently Asked Questions

 What can I expect on my first visit?

-Please plan to arrive 10 minutes prior to the start of your first session to fill out new student forms.
-To allow for physical distancing between students, we do not allow anyone inside the studio early or during sessions.
-If you arrive early, please wait outside the studio or until the door to the studio is opened.
-Occasionally, during early or after 6 pm the main entrance to the building may be locked for safety.
+Please plan to arrive a few minutes prior to the start of your first session to get acquainted with our space.
+We do not allow footwear in the studio, however, we do encourage socks or bare feet.
+Please leave valuables at home whenever possible.
+We have a washrooms on the premises, however we cannot always guarantee a dedicated changeroom.
+Please wear comfortable clothing that you can move and sweat in, preferably natural fibres, without dyes.
+Occasionally, during early morning or after 6 pm the main entrance to the building may be locked for safety.
 Please wait outside until the instructor comes to unlock the premises.
 Out of consideration for our teachers and other students, sessions start promptly, late arrivals are discouraged.

 I have osteoporosis / scoliosis / special considerations–is Classical Pilates safe for me?